Security Solutions Consultants

 Chris has 34 years of Federal and city law enforcement experience, which includes a substantial background in transnational organized criminal investigations and VIP/executive protection with the United States Secret Service.
 During his career, Chris served as the Agent-in-Charge and was the Department of Homeland Security /U.S. Secret Service Attaché for a nine-country region based at the U.S. Embassy in Bucharest, Romania.
 Chris was formally recognized by host nation and international law enforcement partners for superior support in criminal investigations, executive protection and liaison.
 During his time overseas, Chris managed and directed security and operational planning for numerous high-level protection details to include President Obama, Antalya, Turkey for the G20 Summit; Vice President Biden, Istanbul and Ankara, Turkey; Vice President Biden, Belgrade, Serbia; Former President George W. Bush, Windhoek, Namibia; DHS Secretary, Ischia, Italy for the G7 Summit; Vice President Pence, Podgorica, Montenegro for the Adriatic Charter Summit.
 Chris has been a supervisory iinstructor at the International Law Enforcement Academies (ILEA) from 2006 – 2017, teaching courses in: Protection Operations and Tactics, the Law Enforcement Executive Leadership Seminar, to include instructing Command Level International Military and Law Enforcement personnel in protective and tactical operations in Africa and Eastern Europe.

-Jim retired from the U.S. Secret Service (USSS) in 2018 after 22 years of service.
+James retired from the U.S. Secret Service (USSS) in 2018 after 22 years of service.
 During his career with the USSS, Jim has conducted hundreds of “Protection Advances” (Security Assessments) both domestically and abroad.
 Many of these assignments were during major events, deemed National Special Security Events by the U.S. Department of Homeland Security.
-Jim was also assigned as a Lead Advance Agent during several presidential campaigns.
-In addition, Jim has trained local law enforcement personnel on protection concepts and served as an instructor at the International Law Enforcement Academy in Budapest, Hungary.
+James was also assigned as a Lead Advance Agent during several presidential campaigns.
+In addition, James has trained local law enforcement personnel on protection concepts and served as an instructor at the International Law Enforcement Academy in Budapest, Hungary.

 Marvin O. (Dell) Spry